 It all looked pretty good.
-So why in 2015 did they sell their entire eLong stake for $671M?
+So why in 2015 did they sell their entire eLong stake for $671M and exit?

-So Expedia won big in China and became one of the three major players.
-But they were still losing cash after ten years of work.
-And it appears they eventually had enough.
-They sold their stake in eLong, much of which was then purchased by ctrip.
-Ctrip is now expected to show a significant margin expansion.
+It’s a good example of last man standing in digital.
+Expedia won big in China and became one of the three major players.
+But they were still losing cash after ten years of work, and it appears they eventually had enough.
+And that is the point of last man standing: to make the other party bleed so much that they eventually walk away.
+After Expedia sold its stake in eLong, most of it was purchased by Ctrip.
+Ctrip also later bought a large stake in Qunar.
+And Ctrip became nicely profitable.

 CICC (China International Capital Corp) was launched in 1995 as a joint venture between Morgan Stanley and China Construction Bank (i.e., People’s Construction Bank of China).
 For Morgan Stanley, this was their single largest investment in an emerging market to date ($35M for 34.3% ownership).
 And it was their primary strategy for becoming a player in China’s domestic capital market.

 The joint venture was very successful.
 CICC has gone from the 40 employees at launch to over 4,200 employees today.
 Revenues in 2015 were over 9B RMB.